Software Engineering for Data Scientists

 - Download pyenv and use it to install python 3.10.x

-To access the program schedule and content, you must first create an account and member profile and be logged in.
+To access the program content, you must first create an account and member profile and be logged in.

 Program Content